AndromedaTechnology/habitus/README.md

 - Create a User
 - Create Habits (Good or Bad)
-- Create Activity on Habits
+- Add Activity to Habits (with Notes and Amount)

 - Sound Notifications for added Activity (Good and Bad sounds)
 - Graphs for User and Habit Activity